TalariaSoftware/ncmanager-help/committees/get-on-board-agenda.md

 Thus, if your committee
 has made any recommendations,
 it's important
-to get that
+to get them
 on the board agenda
 so the board
-can act on it.
+can act on them.

 The board agenda is usually set by the board president or chair.